How to Wash Blankets of Different Types Properly

 To avoid damage, it is best to follow the manufacturer’s guidelines or consider professional cleaning services.

 Different materials require different cleaning approaches to maintain their quality.
-Let’s explore how to wash the most common types of blankets:
+Let’s explore most common types of blankets and how to wash blankets:

 A cotton throw blanket is among the most common types of blanket you can find.
 They are lightweight, breathable, soft, and suitable for all seasons.